 Hiroshima Peace and Resilience Project

-The Hiroshima Peace and Resilience Project (HPRP) is a three session online module that explores the concept of resiliency through the atomic bombing of Hiroshima.
+The Hiroshima Peace and Resilience Project (HPRP) is a three session online module that explores the concept of resiliency and the development of peace culture through the atomic bombing of Hiroshima.

 The story of the atomic bombing of Hiroshima is of tragedy, catastrophe and loss.
-However, it is also one of hope, optimism and moving forward.
+However, it is also one of hope, optimism and embracing peace to move forward.
 The HRP presents these different but surprisingly complementary narratives in order for participants to gain new understanding of this pivotal event.
 In doing so, the HRP inspires participants to think deeply about the concept of resilience and its role in their lives.

 The HPRP includes three 75 minute sessions:

 - From Broken to Beautiful: A Virtual Tour of Hiroshima before, during and after the atomic bomb

 - First-Hand Account of Extraordinary Resilience: A Conversation with a Hibakusha (atomic bomb survivor)

 - Hiroshima, Resilience and You: Applying the Lessons of Hiroshima to Your Life

 Each HPRP session is designed to increasingly personalize the concept of resilience to participants.
 The first HPRP session explores the extraordinary resiliency of the people of Hiroshima as they consciously transformed a devastated city into a beautiful “City of Peace” that inspires millions around the world today.
 The second session zooms in to an intimate, first hand account of August 6, 1945 and subsequent rebuilding of Hiroshima from the perspective of a hibakusha or survivor of the atomic bombing.
 The final HPRP session guides participants to apply the resilient qualities exhibited by the people of Hiroshima to their own lives.